kechifikasion/kechifikasion/README.md

 ---

 ### About Me
-IT professional with a background in Information Security Technology, focused on networking.
-My hands-on experience started in game development, but I moved professionally into network infrastructure.
+Junior IT professional with a background in Information Security Technology, currently focused on networking.
+My hands-on experience started in game development, but I've since shifted toward network infrastructure.
 I practice cabling, termination, mounting, and basic switch configuration in my homelab environment.

 ---